So what is coaching and why should you care?

 A collaborative, solution-focused, results-oriented and systematic process, in which the coach facilitates the enhancement of performance, life experience, self-directed learning and personal growth of individuals and organisations.

-Another definition I like is from the book Manager as Coach by Jenny Rogers, Karen Whittleworth and Andrew Gilbert:
+Another good answer to the ‘what is coaching?’ question is from the book Manager as Coach by Jenny Rogers, Karen Whittleworth and Andrew Gilbert:

 Coaching is the art of facilitating another person’s learning, development and performance.
 It raises self-awareness and identifies choices.
 Through coaching, people are able to find their own solutions, develop their own skills, and change their own attitudes and behaviours.
 The whole aim of coaching is to close the gap between potential and performance.